jump-dev/JuMP.jl/docs/src/developers/extensions.md

 Just as `Bin` and `Int` create binary and integer variables, you can extend the [`@variable`](@ref) macro to create new types of variables.
-Here is an explanation by example, where we create a `AddTwice` type, that creates a tuple of two JuMP variables instead of a single varaible.
+Here is an explanation by example, where we create a `AddTwice` type, that creates a tuple of two JuMP variables instead of a single variable.

 First, create a new struct.
 This can be anything.
 Our struct holds a [`VariableInfo`](@ref) object that stores bound information, and whether the